debrief/debrief.github.io/future/technical-strategy.md

 - Initially **HTTP REST microservices**
 - Long-term: Orchestrated by **LLM-based supervisor**
-- Can access spatial data and project/session state
+- Can access STAC records and session/project state
 - Accept config inputs (via RJSF), return enriched data or annotations
 - Internal use of Python permitted, but hidden from user